 Customization, perhaps more than any other topic in foodservice, has been in a constant state of evolution.
 From the early days of “have it your way,” the approach has been ever-changing.
 And over time, new challenges have popped up: cross-contamination, lifestyle trends, and ingredient allergies, to name a few.
 Operators pivoted by finding new ways to offer modifications and customization without disrupting service.
 Then the Covid-19 pandemic came knocking, and many operators found themselves without the capability to customize.
 Survival and safety took precedence, and with good reason.

 Today, nearly half of consumers are eager to dine away from home again.
 As they do, will the expectation of customization come with it?
 And, if it does, how will you respond?
-In our most recent White Paper, we dug into how customization has shifted in 2020 and how operators and consumers have adapted.
+We dug into how customization has shifted in 2020 and how operators and consumers have adapted.

 The emphasis on value is pronounced right now as consumers recover from the stress of 2020.
 Balancing price, quality, and quantity will continue to be important in 2021.
 Reflect on what menu modifications worked well, and take stock of the year ahead.
 With your assessment and our tips, we hope you'll discover the best ways to offer your guests customization in the coming year.